-Atypical Finance has changed quite a bit over the past four and a half years since I founded the initial blog.
+Atypical Finance has changed quite a bit over the past five years since I founded the initial blog.
 It is now a bonafide company with clients and revenue.
 The brand itself has grown.
 I’ve grown.

 And the two core principles of Atypical Finance have grown.

 There are two core beliefs that are baked right into the name and logo of the site.
 For reference, here is the logo: